View a Chinese translation of this page here

 Clinical reviews are generally commissioned, often in relation to special issues or supplements.
 We very rarely publish unsolicited clinical reviews.
 The Editors are willing to discuss proposed clinical reviews, but please first consider the possibility of an Educational article.
 They are subject to peer review in the usual way.
 It is unusual for the journal to publish an unsolicited clinical review.
 Where such a review has been commissioned, it should meet the standard formatting requirements for research articles, normally with a maximum of 30 references.

 We occasionally publish individual case reports, if – only if – they convey an important learning point for our community of clinicians (e.g. cases involving a new manifestation of a disease, or important diagnostic or management issues).
-It is vital, if you are seeking publication in Sexually Transmitted Infections, that you make absolutely clear in your covering letter, as well as in the case report itself, why you see the lessons of the case to be important for other people’s practice.
+It is vital, if you are seeking publication in STI, that you make absolutely clear in your covering letter, as well as in the case report itself, why you see the lessons of the case to be important for other people’s practice.